RubesWorld/web-sprint-challenge-javascript-fundamentals/README.md

 1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)

+forEach iterates through the entire array and does not return a new array. .map on the other hand, also goes through the entire array, but it returns a new array based on what it is told.
+It is used for manipulating data, while forEach is used to reach into an array.

+.forEach
+- iterates through the entire
+- doesn't return a new array
+- return optional

+.map
+- returns a new array
+- does not manipulate the original array, but instead converts data
+- requires return

 2. Explain the difference between a callback and a higher order function.

+A higher order function takes in another function or passes out a function.
+Callbacks, on the otherhand, are called back in the higher order function and used within.
+A callback cannot take another function.

 3. What is closure?
+Gives us the ability to put functions together.
+It's the ability to access function from a parent level scope in a child level scope even after that function has been terminated.

 4. Describe the four rules of the 'this' keyword.
+- Window binding. if you don't give context, it will do console or window.
+- Implicit Binding - When the function is invoked, look to the left of the dot, that is what this refers to,
+- Explicit Binding - using .call, .apply, .bind
+- new Binding - when you use new to create a new object

 5. Why do we need super() in an extended class?
+We need Super is used to pass Objects to another.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.